wso2/choreo-samples/gcalendar-to-twilio/readme.md

-Use template (Google Calendar Event to Twilio SMS) to send a Twilio SMS, When a new event is created in Google Calendar.
+# Google Calendar Event to Twilio SMS
 ## Use case
 We can make our day-to-day events organized with the help of Google Calendar and Twilio.
 By using this integration, we can automatically send SMS to anyone about the new the event.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/gcalendar_to_twilio <newProjectName>`
 * Google account
 * Twilio account